atick-faisal/label-studio/docs/source/plugins/faq.md

 ### Are plugins available for Starter Cloud users?

-No, they are only available in Label Studio Enterprise.
+No, they are only available in Annotation Hub Enterprise.

 ### Who can access plugins?